armanfeili/ADM-HW5/AQ.md

 4.

 5.If S=1 ,it means every athlete associated with only can have one skill.
 We only have 0 and 1 for innermost loop.
 Time complexity becomes N*M because S is constant.
 New time complexity will be O(N*M).

+PART B

+1.NP-Completeness Proof:

+The problem closely resembles the Set Cover problem, where the goal is to find the smallest subset of sets covering a universe.
+We can establish NP-completeness by mapping individuals in our problem to elements in Set Cover and skills to subsets.
+If solving our problem is equivalent to solving Set Cover, then our problem is NP-complete due to the well-known NP-completeness of Set Cover.

+This reduction confirms the NP-completeness of our problem, aligning it with a class of computationally challenging problems for which no efficient solution algorithm is currently known.

+2. So, for a quick and practical way to solve our problem, we can use a kind of shortcut called a heuristic.
+Specifically, let's focus on the Minimum Spanning Tree (MST) and use a simple strategy:

+Sorting Edges: First, let's put the edges of our team collaboration graph in order, starting from the easiest to the toughest (or the lightest to the heaviest, if you will).

+Building MST: Now, let's construct the Minimum Spanning Tree by picking edges one by one from our sorted list.
+We keep going until we've covered all the skills we need in our team.

+This approach won't guarantee the absolute best solution, but it's like a good guess – a practical approximation.

+3.